TheTaylorLee/docker-transcodeautomation/README.md

 - It is recommended to first transcode your existing media prior to using this container.
 Otherwise you will risk the workflow of this automation using more disk space than would be desired. that is because the automation will result in up to 2 copies of a file and a transcoded copy while processing the media directories.
 When complete there will be only the transcoded copy of the media and a backup copy of the original file that is removed after a 14 day period.
 - Media first transcoded will need to contain a metadata comment of transcoded and be in a Matroska container to avoid this process picking up the file for transcoding.
 - For this reason I suggest using a script like this [script](https://github.com/TheTaylorLee/docker-transcodeautomation/blob/main/scripts/invoke-transcoderecursive.ps1)
+- Once all media is transcoded the process sleeps for 2 hours before looking for new media to transcode.
+- Any non-media file that is not in these excluded extensions should not be saved next to media files. ".txt", ".srt", ".md", ".jpg", ".jpeg", ".bat", ".png", ".idx", ".sub", ".SQLite"

 ## Parameters applied to transcoded media